Sound velocity peak and conformality in isospin QCD: Discussion

+from which one can see that larger $f_\pi$ and $m_\sigma$, i.e., stronger chiral symmetry breaking, lead to a greater $B$.

-A larger bag constant softens EOS.
+A larger bag constant softens EOS at high density.
 To see this, it is useful to recall a bag model with perturbative corrections.
 We note that the perturbative expansions are performed around the trivial vacuum.
 Since our EOS is normalized to make $P=0$ at $\mu=T=0$ for the non-perturbative vacuum, the perturbative evaluation of EOS must be corrected by the non-perturbative normalization constant.
-Then, the pressure and energy density are \beq P_{\rm pert}^{\rm normalized} = P_{\rm pert} - B, ~~ \varepsilon_{\rm pert}^{\rm normalized} = \varepsilon_{\rm pert} + B. \eeq The bag constant associated with the chiral restoration reduces the pressure and increases the energy density, resulting in a softer EoS.
+Then, the pressure and energy density are \beq P_{\rm pert}^{\rm normalized} = P_{\rm pert} - B, ~~ \varepsilon_{\rm pert}^{\rm normalized} = \varepsilon_{\rm pert} + B. \eeq The bag constant associated with the chiral restoration reduces the pressure and increases the energy density, resulting in a softer EoS at high density where the chiral symmetry is restored.
 Similar conclusions have been obtained in models with and without the $U(1)_A$ anomaly \cite{Gao:2022klm,Minamikawa:2023eky}.